a-n-rose/workshops/deep_learning_acoustics/README.md

 and your virtual envioronment will be activated.
 Here you can install packages that will not interfere with any other programs.

 Run 'requirements.txt' to install all necessary packages via pip.
-(This script, at the moment, installs ipython; I enjoy using ipython while working out code)

 ```
 pip install -r requirements.txt